SummerCo0L/Semantic_search_BERTopic_Snowflake/README.md

 ## Overview

 The project consists of two main components:
-1. **Data Ingestion and Transformation**: Implemented using Snowflake's SQL and Snowpark for Extract, Load, and Transform (ELT) processes.
+1. **Data Ingestion and Transformation**: Implemented using Snowflake's SQL and Snowpark worksheets for Extract, Load, and Transform (ELT) processes.
 2. **Semantic Search**: Utilizes pre-trained language models and Snowflake's native capabilities to provide semantic search functionality.

 ## Stored Procedures